Achan81/sei-project-three-frontend/README.md

 * add & commit often and communicate on every push
 * I am happy with this app, but in hindsight, I feel that the scope of this project was probably too much (we were working on this project right up to the deadline and didn't allow enough time to properly debug/iron out issues)
 * Working with Mike and Duncan helped me understand the importance of communication and collaboration within a team
-* If ever I need to use Maps going forward, avoid google maps
+* If ever I need to use Maps going forward, avoid Google maps

 ## Future Content and Improvements:
-* Its easy to suggest things to add (i.e, liking photos/memories, perhaps comment features) - however I think that any chance to revisit would be to prioritise ironing out bugs to allow all page functionality and then improve on usability of app
+* It's easy to suggest things to add (i.e, liking photos/memories, perhaps comment features) - however, I think that any chance to revisit would be to prioritise ironing out bugs to allow all page functionality and then improve on usability of app
-* General aesthetics ok, but maybe pages that have maps need simplifying or updating the layout to make the user experience more streamlined.
+* General aesthetics ok, but maybe pages that have maps need simplifying or updating the layout to make the user experience more streamlined
-* Improve user navigation experience, I feel that for someone who has never used the site before may struggle with what order to do things.
-Such as a user wanting to upload memories (photos), they would first need to create a trip, fill in details, pick a country, and save the trip.
+* Improve user navigation experience, I feel that someone who has never used the site before may struggle with what order to do things.
+Such as, a user wanting to upload memories (photos), they would first need to create a trip, fill in details, pick a country, and save the trip.
 Then upload photo, fill in form, finetune location on map, and then save the memory
 * Darkmode would be a nice touch to this site
 ----